This years Econ Nobel goes to the three stooges who wrote this-

 In particular, he investigated why Britain evolved into a democracy,

 Industrialization.
 This meant manufacturing towns wanted more representation because they were paying more in tax.
 The Great War showed that the age of Emperors was over.
 War was no longer the 'sport of Kings'.
-The outcome of conflicts would be decided by women working munitions factories as much as by young men spilling their blood in the trenches.
+The outcome of conflicts would be decided by women working in munitions factories as much as by young men spilling their blood in the trenches.

 while Germany succumbed to fascism